zodb/perfmetrics/README.rst

 Usage
 =====

-Use the ``@metric`` and ``@metricmethod`` decorators to alter functions and methods so they can send timing and call statistics to Statsd.
+Use the ``@metric`` and ``@metricmethod`` decorators to wrap functions and methods that should send timing and call statistics to Statsd.
-Add the decorators to any function or method that could be a signficant bottleneck, including library functions.
+Add the decorators to any function or method that could be a bottleneck, including library functions.

 Sample::